 Accessibility looks different for every person.
 Some common modifications include:

-- Widening doorways to fit a wheelchair or walker
+- Widening each doorway to fit a wheelchair or walker

 - Adding grab bars near the toilet, shower, or tub